-723.107. (a) The earnings withholding order, together with the form for an employer's return and the informational pamphlet and withholding tables published by the State Administrator, shall be served upon the designated employer by the judgment creditor.
+18 723.107. (a) The earnings withholding order, 19 together with the form for an employer's return and the 20 (informational pamphlet and withholding tables 21 published by the state administrator shall be served upon the designated employer by the judgment creditor.

-(b) The State Administrator may promulgate rules and regulations permitting waiver of or variances from the requirements of subdivision (a).

-(c) An order not served upon the employer within 45 days after its date of issuance is void.
+(b) At the time he makes service pursuant to subdivision (a), the judgment creditor shall provide the employer with a copy of the informational pamphlet and the withholding tables published by the State Administrator. regulations permitting waiver of or variances from the 25 requirements of subdivision ().
+(4) An order not served upon the employer within 45 days after its date of issuance is void.

-Comment.
-Section 723.107 prescribes what must be served upon the employer by the judgment creditor and when such service must be accomplished to be effective.
-The form for the employer's return is prescribed in Section 723.127.

-Service under this section will generally be accomplished by mail.
-Failure of the employer to accept such service can be dealt with by both the court (see Section 723.159) and the State Administrator.
-See Sections 723.154-723.158.

-§ 723.108.
-Employer's return

 723.108.
-Any employer who receives an earnings withholding order shall complete the employer's return on the form provided by the judgment creditor and shall mail it to the judgment creditor within 15 days from the date he receives the earnings withholding order.

-Comment.
-Section 723.108 directs every employer to fill out and mail an Employer's Return to every judgment creditor who serves an earnings withholding order.
-Such a return must be made even though the order is not given effect.
-See Comment to Section 723.23.
-For the form of the return, see Section 723.127.

-§ 723.109.
-Limitation on obtaining additional earnings withholding orders

-723.109.
-If an employer withholds earnings pursuant to an earnings withholding order, the judgment creditor who obtained such withholding order may not serve another withholding order on the same employer requiring him to withhold earnings of the same employee during the 10 days following the expiration of the prior earnings withholding order.
+Any employer who (receives) an earnings 28 withholding order shall complete the employer's return on the form provided by the judgment creditor and shall 31 mail it to the judgment creditor within 15 days from the date the receives the earnings withholding order)-32 33 723.109.
+If an employer withholds earnings pursuant 34 to an earnings withholding order, the judgment creditor who obtained such withholding order may not serve another withholding order on the same employer requiring him to withhold earnings of the same employee during the 10 days following the expiration of the prior earnings withholding order.
+40 Forms; Instructional Pamphlet; 1 Article 5.
+2 Withholding Table 3 The Judicial Council shall prescribe the form 4 of the applications, notices, orders, and other documents required by this chapter and only such forms may be used to implement this chapter.
+Such forms shall require the information prescribed by this chapter and such additional information as the Judicial Council requires.

-Comment.
-Section 723.109 precludes a creditor who has obtained an earnings withholding order which has gone into effect from serving another order during the 10-day period following the expiration of his prior order.
-The purpose of this limitation is to give other creditors a 10-day period during which they can serve their earnings withholding orders while the original creditor is precluded from competing with them.
-The original creditor may apply for the second earnings withholding order either before or after his prior order expires.
-But service of the second order while the original order is in effect will be ineffective under Section 723.23, and service during the 10-day period following expiration of the original order is prohibited by Section 723.109.
-Even though a creditor violates the 10-day moratorium period, the employer may act pursuant to what he has received.
-See Section 723.29.
-Of course, after the expiration of the 10day period, the original creditor is treated like any other creditor.

-It should be noted that each agency of the state is considered a separate entity for the purposes of this chapter.
-See Section 723.11(e).
-Hence, even though one agency has been making collection, a second agency may serve an earnings withholding order within the 10-day period provided in this section.

-Article 5.
-Forms; Instructional Pamphlet; Withholding Table

-§ 723.120.
-Judicial Council to prescribe forms

-723.120.
-The Judicial Council shall prescribe the form of the applications, notices, orders, and other documents required by this chapter and only such forms may be used to implement this chapter.

-Comment.
-Section 723.120 requires the Judicial Council to prescribe the forms necessary for the purposes of this chapter.
-Various sections prescribe information to be contained in the forms; but, subject to these requirements, the Judicial Council has complete authority to adopt and revise the forms as necessary.

-§ 723.121.
-Application for earnings withholding order

 723.121.
-The "Application for Issuance of Earnings Withholding Order" shall be executed under oath and shall include all of the following:

-(a) The name and address of the judgment creditor.

-(b) The date and place where the judgment is entered.

-(c) The amount sought to be collected, indicating the amount of the judgment, plus additional accrued items, less partial satisfactions, if any.

-(d) The name and address of the employer to whom the order will be directed.

-(e) The name and address of the person to whom the withheld money is to be paid.

-(f) The name and address of the person designated by the judgment creditor to receive notices.

-(g) A statement that the applicant has no information or belief that the indebtedness for which the order is sought has been discharged by a discharge granted to the judgment debtor under the National Bankruptcy Act or that the prosecution of the proceeding has been stayed in a proceeding under the National Bankruptcy Act.

-(h) A statement that the applicant has complied with the requirements of Section 723.103.
+The "Application for Issuance of Earnings 9 Withholding Order" shall be executed under oath and 10 shall include all of the following: (a) The name and address of the judgment debtor and, if known, his social security number. (a) The name and address of the judgment creditor. (b) The date and place where the judgment is 13 entered. (e) The amount sought to be collected, indicating the amount of the judgment, plus additional accrued items, 16 less partial satisfactions, if any.
+(4) The name and address of the employer to whom 18 the order will be directed.
+1/19 (a) The name and address of the person to whom the withheld money is to be paid. (f) The name and address of the person designated by the judgment creditor to receive notices. (g) A statement that the applicant has no information or belief that the indebtedness for which the order is 25 sought has been discharged by a discharge granted to the 26 judgment debtor under the National Bankruptcy Act or 27 that the prosecution of the proceeding has been stayed in 28 a proceeding under the National Bankruptcy Act. (h) A statement that the applicant has complied with the requirements of Section 723.103.

-Comment.
-Although Section 723.121 requires the application to be executed "under oath," this may generally be done by a statement signed under penalty of perjury.
-See Section 2015.5.
-The actual form for the application is prescribed by the Judicial Council.
-See Section 723.120.

-§ 723.122.
-Notice of application

 723.122.
-In addition to other information required by the rules and regulations of the State Administrator, the "Notice of the Application for Issuance of an Earnings Withholding Order" shall inform the judgment debtor of all of the following:

-(a) The judgment creditor has asked the court to order the named employer to withhold from the earnings of the judgment debtor the maximum amounts allowed by law and to pay these amounts over to the person specified in the application for the order in payment of the judgment described in the application.
+In addition to other information required by 31 the rules and regulations of the state sommistrator, the 36 (a) The judgment creditor has asked the court to 37 order the named employer to withhold from the earnings 38 of the judgment debtor the maximum amounts allowed 39 by law and to pay these amounts over to the person 40 specified in the application for the order in payment of 33 "Notice of the Application for Issuance of an Earnings34 Withholding Order" shall inform the judgment debtor of 35 all of the following:

+p SB 1

+11

+14

+17

+18

+19 20

+21

+28

+32

+33

+38

+40

+on illustrative amounts of earnings.

+the judgment described in the application.